Woffee/dsl-fr-docs/docs/tutorials/getting-started.md

 ### Hello-world

-Comments start with a #, and DSL4IP will ignore them:
+Comments start with a #, and DSL-FR will ignore them:

     # this is a comment
     print "Hello-world"